HenrikMidtun/TDT4305-Part-2/README.md

 Part 2 of the project for TDT4305 BIG Data
 Authors: Håkon Berger Steen & Henrik Sang Midtun

+This program solves the top-k problem using PySpark and gets its data from Yelp.
-The code for the project is found in project.py
+The code for the project is found in sentiment_analysis.py The results for k=10 and ordered by descending is found in Result.txt